Sk1ttlezWasH3re/Sk1ttlezWasH3re/README.md

 > <sup> Hello!
 We mainly go by Skittles and Rust, although we accept names such as Noli, TwoTime, Jx1dx1 and sometimes Abaddon and any other heavy kin/IRL char.
 We also accept just "ok". . .
 It's a funny one.
 WE HAVE BPD AND ALEXITHYMIA.
 We in most cases can't recognize what you express unless tonetags are used.
-We also split often & cannot function without you 4 an extended period of time if we manage to attach(which'll be very rare),, we have severe attachment issues of many kinds.
+We also split often & may get attached horribly,, we have severe attachment issues of many kinds.
 Sorry about that. </sup>
 >
 > ﹏﹏﹏﹏﹏﹏﹏﹏﹏﹏﹏﹏﹏﹏
 >